ceej989/BBLG/documentation/Design.md

 How requirements will be met
 -----------------------------
 * As platform agnostic as possible: Accessible on Android, iOS, and Windows Phone devices.
   * We will utilize web technologies that all platforms are capable of using.
-We will try and create it via Ruby on Rails
+Thus the subset of javascript, HTML, and CSS compatable on the listed platforms will be used.
 * Responds to user input in 50ms or less on common devices.
-  * This is all about appearances. utilizing client side caching and making sure requests are queued up properly will be key
+  *  As web latency can not be guranteed to be sub 50ms at all times, the application will make side of client-side caching and updating to provide user feedback in less than 50ms.
+This time is generally accepted as attainable with common practice of client-side javasript.
 * Simple design that allows users to navigate quickly and easily on screens ranging from 3.5” to 10".
+    * Simple design will be achieved with a "low-chrome" and "flat UI" approach as has been adopted by Microsoft's recent desktop and mobile operating systems, iOS version 7, and other examples of current practice in the design space.
+The project designer is versed in such styles and will prototype the design as needed to acheive simplicity before the product is finished.
+* User authentication based on a database of user accounts that we will have stored in our site.
+    * Rails has a wealth of common user-authentication libraries that support standard password + account authentication.
+A particular authentication library has not been selected at this time.
   * I strongly encourage using very simple, chrome-less UI, akin to the design standards that Microsoft and many others have adopted in the mobile landscape.
 Content must shine.
 We can use Photoshop to prototype the design.
 * Authenticated league/tournament managers
   * User authentication based on a database of user accounts that we will have stored in our site.
 There will be at launch 3 types of clients: